shivasai45/Retail_sales/README.md

 ORDER BY CATEGORY;
 ```

-### Q7: Write a SQL query to find the top 5 customers based on the highest total sales.
+### Q7: Find the top 5 customers based on the highest total sales.

 ```sql
 SELECT